 It required a chain of three Gravity Forms (all on different pages for analytics tracking) and lots of fields (over 60) that were dependent on user input in previous fields.
 Plus there was a Priority support form that required users log in and have the right user account and of course the common decisions of what text goes in the form and what goes in the page.

 Pretty complex and bound to need tweaking.
-But with a saved Project, maybe called ‘Support Form Tweaks’ or something like that, it’s a cinch.
+But with a saved Workspace, maybe called ‘Support Form Tweaks’ or something like that, it’s a cinch.
 Here’s what it looks like roughly (click to enlarge):

 Now, if a user or stakeholder emails and says ‘hey I got stuck here.’
-I open the Project which has the following:
+I open the Workspace which has the following:

 - In my Gray tabs